wyrmiyu/ddns-tools/dnsmadeeasy/README.md

 ### To-Do
   * Implement debug-mode to include verbosity for error messages and traces
   * Replace inline glob-based confs with ConfigParser and/or argparse
+  * Take account of TTL in the script, so that cron can run more frequently and TTL does not need to be too low
+  * Add support for a local IP history
   * Add support for determing current IP from a specified NIC.